Use BCC field when addressing mass mail

 - Using BCC shows

-- Outlook
+- In Outlook and

-Create a New message and choose View, All Headers.
+create a new message and choose View, All Headers.

-- MS-Outlook:
+- To

-To turn on the BCC field
+activate the BCC field in MS-Outlook,

-Create a New message and choose View, BCC.
+create a new message and choose View, BCC.

 - Lotus Notes